The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology

 \section{Conclusions}

-In this paper, we analysed the classical and quantum relevance of the regulator $V_o$ for homogeneous and isotropic cosmology, where otherwise-divergent integrals over the non-compact spatial slice $\Sigma$ are restricted to a compact region $V_o \subset \Sigma$, the \textit{fiducial cell}.
-The assigned coordinate volume of the latter is $V_o$ and, in the limit $V_o \rightarrow \infty$, the region $V_o$ approaches again the spatial slice $\Sigma$.
-While the volume $V_o$ is coordinate dependent, the quantity $\text{vol}(V_o) = \int_{V_o}\dd^3x\, a^3 = V_o a^3$ is not.
-Such a fiducial cell is commonly assumed to be a non-physical auxiliary construction to be removed later on.
-A closer inspection initiated in the present paper and complemented by a companion paper \cite{MeleOntheRoleof} where also a systematic study of the reduction to the homogeneous theory is presented, suggests that the fiducial cell is not so fiducial after all.
-In agreement with some previous investigations \cite{BojowaldCanonicalderivationof,BojowaldMinisuperspacemodelsas,BojowaldTheBKLscenario,BojowaldEffectiveFieldTheory,BojowaldCriticalEvaluationof} based on a different starting point motivated by analogy with effective QFT, $V_o$ has a physical interpretation as the scale on which homogeneity is imposed or in other words the scale on which periodic boundary conditions are imposed.
-However, a physical length scale to this region can only be assigned after solving for the dynamical metric.
+In this paper, we analysed the classical and quantum relevance of the so-called \textit{fiducial cell} in homogeneous and isotropic cosmology, that is the compact region $V_o \subset \Sigma$ to which otherwise-divergent integrals over the non-compact spatial slice $\Sigma$ are restricted.~The assigned coordinate volume of the latter is $V_o$ and, in the limit $V_o \rightarrow \infty$, the region $V_o$ approaches again the spatial slice $\Sigma$.~While the volume $V_o$ is coordinate dependent, the quantity $\text{vol}(V_o) = \int_{V_o}\dd^3x\, a^3 = V_o a^3$ is not.~Such a fiducial cell is commonly assumed to be a non-physical auxiliary construction to be removed later on.~A closer inspection initiated in the present paper and complemented by a companion paper \cite{MeleOntheRoleof} where also a systematic study of the reduction to the homogeneous theory is presented, suggests that the fiducial cell is not so fiducial after all.~In agreement with some previous investigations \cite{BojowaldCanonicalderivationof,BojowaldMinisuperspacemodelsas,BojowaldTheBKLscenario,BojowaldEffectiveFieldTheory,BojowaldCriticalEvaluationof} based on a different starting point motivated by analogy with effective QFT, $V_o$ has a physical interpretation as the scale on which homogeneity is imposed or in other words the scale on which periodic boundary conditions are imposed.~However, a physical length scale to this region can only be assigned after solving for the dynamical metric.